Philological Society

 The Philological Society, or London Philological Society, is the oldest learned society in Great Britain dedicated to the study of language as well as a registered charity.
 The current Society was established in 1842 to "investigate and promote the study and knowledge of the structure, the affinities, and the history of languages".
 The society publishes a journal, the Transactions of the Philological Society, issued three times a year as well as a monographic series.

 The first Philological Society, based in London's Fitzroy Square, was founded in 1792 under the patronage of Thomas Collingwood of St Edmund Hall, Oxford.
 Its publication was titled The European Magazine, and London Review.

 The Philological Society is a member organisation of the University Council of General and Applied Linguistics.

 History

 The Society's early history is most marked by a proposal in July 1857 to create an up-to-date dictionary of the English language.
 This proposal, issued by Richard Chenevix Trench, Herbert Coleridge, and Frederick Furnivall, members of the Unregistered Words Committee, and an article by Trench, entitled On Some Deficiencies in our English Dictionaries, eventually led the Society to formally adopt the idea of creating a comprehensive new dictionary on 7 January 1858.
+Coleridge, and later Furnivall, led the project by compiling quotations, submitted by volunteer readers, illustrating the usage of words.
+In 1879, Oxford University Press agreed to publish the dictionary which would become known as the Oxford English Dictionary, with Society member James Murray being appointed editor that year.

-In 1952, the Society hosted the seventy Congress of the International Congress of Linguists in London.
+In 1952, the Society hosted the seventh Congress of the International Congress of Linguists in London.

 At a later date, the Society was instrumental in the early stages of the Survey of English Dialects conducted by Harold Orton between 1950 and 1961, helping to develop, amongst other things, a questionnaire for use in gathering data.